-In poetry, relationships between things shift and coalesce in such a way that something fresh or exciting is felt; what once felt common suddenly feels uncommon, what initially appeared ordinary strangely moves us.
-If for a small moment, something I made can be held onto as memorable or meaningful in a similar way- my work has achieved its aim.Statement for BOUND
+I’m influenced by poetry, where relationships between words/images shift and coalesce in such a way that something fresh or exciting is felt; what once felt common suddenly feels uncommon, what initially appeared ordinary strangely moves us.
+If, for a small moment, a configuration of objects I have arranged can be held onto as meaningful in a similar way- my work has achieved its aim.Statement for BOUND

 Fellow artists often encourage fellow artists to experiment.
 As a member of the Baton Rouge Gallery artist cooperative, the standing invitation to try something new- even slightly different- within the gallery space, has always felt both compelling and risky.